Nationally recognized for clinical care in nephrology

 The draw for referrals is facilitated further by the successful kidney transplantation program (more than 200 renal, 50 liver and 50 pancreas-renal transplants annually) conducted by the Transplant Division of the Department of Surgery.
 The Division of Nephrology and the Transplant Division work collaboratively in the new Transplant Medicine Program to improve outcomes of patients with solid organ transplants.

 The Nephrology team at Ohio State is nationally recognized for delivering the highest quality of care.
 U.S. News & World Report has ranked Ohio State 32nd in the nation for excellence in the treatment of kidney disorders.

 About the Division of Nephrology

-Growing from two physicians and one secretary, the division now consists of 22 full-time faculty, 2 CNPs, 11 fellows and more than 20 support staff.
+The division comprises 24 full-time faculty, 2 CNPs, 10 fellows and more than 20 support and research staff.